jonathancross/jc-docs/pgp/gnupg.md

 GNU Privacy Guard is very powerful software with a terrible interface.

-This document attempts to give you the tools needed to answer questions and explain the mysteries of gpg and PGP so that you too can take advantage of this tool and stop making excuses.
+This document is not a "how to" guide, but rather a collection of notes -- `CTRL-F` is your friend.
+It attempts to give you the tools needed to answer questions and explain the mysteries of gpg and PGP so that you too can take advantage of this tool and stop making excuses.

 This page assumes you have basic familiarity with `gpg` and have already created an OpenPGP key.
-If not, please see [Secure PGP keys and Yubikey NEO.md](https://github.com/jonathancross/jc-docs/blob/master/pgp/Secure%20PGP%20keys%20and%20Yubikey%20NEO.md) for information on how to create an offline master key and then transfer the sub keys onto a YubiKey hardware device for daily use.
+If not, please see [Secure PGP keys and Yubikey NEO.md](https://github.com/jonathancross/jc-docs/blob/master/pgp/Secure%20PGP%20keys%20and%20Yubikey%20NEO.md) for information on how to create an offline master key and then transfer the sub keys onto a YubiKey [hardware device](#hardware) for daily use.

 ### Get started

 * [Example config file](https://raw.githubusercontent.com/jonathancross/jc-docs/master/pgp/gpg.conf) (`~/.gnupg/gpg.conf`) - Some better defaults.
 * [My key signing policy](https://jonathancross.com/C0C076132FFA7695.policy.txt) - to learn about different signature types and what they mean to me.

+### Hardware

+Recomended hardware devices to manage your OpenPGP keys:

+* [OnlyKey](https://onlykey.io/) - Open Source hardware, ability to clone / backup device, firmware updates, hardware PIN keypad and many [more Cypherpunk features](https://docs.onlykey.io/features.html)!
+* [NitroKey](https://www.nitrokey.com/products/nitrokeys) - Also a great option now with the most important features matching or exceeding the Yubiikey.
+* [YubiKey](https://www.yubico.com/products/) - The classic hardware token which _used_ to run Open Source apps, but, sadly [does not anymore](https://github.com/Yubico/ykneo-openpgp/issues/2#issuecomment-218436213).

 # Web Of Trust

 <img align="center" src="https://imgs.xkcd.com/comics/responsible_behavior.png" alt="xkcd : web of trust + responsible behavior"><br>[xkcd.com](https://xkcd.com)

 The [OpenPGP Web Of Trust](https://en.wikipedia.org/wiki/Web_of_trust) is a way to establish the authenticity of the binding between a public key and its owner without relying on centralized authorities.
 Participants can chose to verify, then sign each other's keys, then publish those signatures for other people to use.
-Once your key is in the "Strong Set" (set of cross-signed keys), anyone can use a tool such as [the PGP pathfinder](https://pgp.cs.uu.nl/) to easily calculate _trust paths_ from one key to another (modern software will do this automatically).
+Once your key is in the "Strong Set" (set of cross-signed keys), anyone can use a tool such as [the PGP pathfinder](https://the.earth.li/~noodles/pathfind.html) to easily calculate _trust paths_ from one key to another (modern software will do this automatically).
 This can be especially helpful when verifying digital signatures on software for example.

 "Signing" someone's key means that you use your Master key's `C` (Certify) capability to make a digital signature on one or more ID's of their public key.
 This indicates to what degree you verified the data in that specific UID (usually name and email address).
 Ideally the checking should be done in-person, government issued ID should be compared to the name listed in the key UID, and the key fingerprint should be provided by the owner on paper to be taken home and verified + signed later.

 Here are [slides from a presentation that I did on the OpenPGP Web Of Trust](https://docs.google.com/presentation/d/1bGSWwbFheaxgs35gh3wAOzR1g1Us8U-_Ix_Om1KAXWI/edit) with visual examples.

+## The Web Of Trust is slowly dying...

+In recent years, much of the infrastructure which made the Web Of Trust usable has been dismantled / neglected.
+I consider this a huge loss as we still don't have equivalent tools in many cases.

+1. Most keyservers now silently strip out 3rd party certifications.
+Due to the design of OpenPGP keys, 3rd party signatures can be embedded into anyone's key.
+This unfortunately means that [an attacker can DOS attack someone by stuffing bogus signatures into a key](https://gist.github.com/rjhansen/67ab921ffb4084c865b3618d6955275f#mitigations) and make it too big to effectively use.
+Most gpg implementations have quietly switched to a specific keyserver based on [Hagrid](https://gitlab.com/hagrid-keyserver/hagrid) which **strips all 3rd party certs** from keys it serves:
+   - `hkps://keys.openpgp.org`
+Very few people understand that this will make the OpenPGP WOT basically unusable as none of the connection data will be visible.
+   - Solution: Use keyserver.ubuntu.com instead, or send/recieve keys directly with others.

+2. Once you have the certifications you need to verify keys, you can use a tool such as [wotmate](https://www.kali.org/tools/wotmate/) locally as a "pathfinder" between keys.
+Basically searching for trust relationships between your key, the ones you have verified and hopefully ones which were verified by people you trust to do a good job.

+3. The original PGP Pathfinder website is dead, but there is a mirror here as of 2025: [https://the.earth.li/~noodles/pathfind.html](https://the.earth.li/~noodles/pathfind.html) -- you can use this to discover trust paths in the OpenPGP Web Of Trust.

+4. Even Gnupg itself will silently strip out 3rd party signatures (certs) in many cases.
+This is a moving target, so I'll try to update this doc with info as I discuver issues / workarounds.

 ### Signing keys offline